 Annual output hovers around 1,000 cases, and the winery’s long-running allocation and waitlist model keeps most bottles out of the open market entirely, creating a paradox where booming global demand crashes against near-zero free float.

-This combination of allocation discipline and cult status has engineered scarcity to a degree rarely seen in Napa, creating market conditions around availability, pricing, and geography of demand that diverge sharply from peers like Opus One.
+That combination of allocation discipline and cult status has engineered scarcity to a degree rarely seen in Napa, creating market conditions around availability, pricing, and geography of demand that diverge sharply from peers like Opus One.
+If you’ve been trying to acquire a case, you already know how different those rules feel in practice.

 Table of Contents